mandiant/capa/capa/ida/plugin/README.md

 capa explorer also helps you build new capa rules.
 To start select the `Rule Generator` tab, navigate to a function in the IDA `Disassembly` view, and click `Analyze`. capa explorer will extract features from this function and display them in the `Function Features` pane.
 You can add features listed in this pane to the `Editor` pane by either double-clicking a feature or using multi-select + right-click to add multiple features at once.
-The `Preview` and `Editor` panes can be used to edit your rule by either using the `Preview` pane to modify the rule text directly and the `Editor` pane to construct and rearrange your hierarchy of statements and features.
+The `Preview` and `Editor` panes can be used to edit your rule using the `Preview` pane to modify the rule text directly and the `Editor` pane to construct and rearrange your hierarchy of statements and features.
 When you finish a rule you can save it directly to a file by clicking `Save`.

 ![](../../../doc/img/rulegen_expanded.png)